tristanp299/Relia/README.md

 # Lab Environment Penetration Test
-` All credentials are temporary and rolled `
+` All target information and credentials are arbitary `